-European legislation, i.e. the Authorisation Directive (2002/20/EC), and ITU rules, i.e. the Radio Regulations (RR) have established that a form of authorisation is required for radio transmissions.
+International rules, such as the Radio Regulations (RR) of the International Telecommunication Union have established that a form of authorisation is required for radio transmissions.
 National legislation reflects this requirement since in accordance with the Electronic Communications (Regulation) Act (Cap.
-399) the use of radio frequencies as well as the installation or use of radiocommunications equipment needs to be authorised.
+399), the use of radio frequencies as well as the installation or use of radiocommunications equipment needs to be authorised.
 Malta has various forms of authorisations which can be categorised under three high-level categories, namely, individual licensing, light-licensing and licensing-exempt.
-These types of licenses are in general managed by the MCA and forms part of the spectrum management responsibilities assigned to it.
+These types of licenses are in general managed by the MCA and form part of the spectrum management responsibilities assigned to it.

 Radiocommunications Equipment Licensing

-Radiocommunications individual equipment licences are generally valid for a period of one year term and are renewed for further terms subject to the payment of the renewal licence fees.
-All licences contain a set of conditions to ensure that the radio equipment being licensed uses radio spectrum in the most efficient manner.
+Radiocommunications individual licences are generally valid for a period of one-year term and are renewed for further terms subject to the payment of the renewal licence fees.
+Through such licences the MCA indirectly grants the right of use of radio spectrum.
+All licences contain a set of conditions regulating how the radio equipment shall be used to ensure that it is used in the most efficient manner, without causing harmful interference.
 Such conditions therefore could include limitations on the location where the equipment may be installed as well as on the operational technical parameters.
-Through such licences the MCA indirectly grants the right of use of radio spectrum.

-The following comprises the main types of radio equipment that is currently regulated through the grant of an individual radiocommunications licence:- Aeronautical equipment (including that installed on aircraft and on the ground), amateur radio, broadcasting equipment used for national or community transmissions, on-site paging systems, PMR (Private Mobile Radio), PMSE (Programme Making and Special Events) equipment, Amateur radio, satellite transmission equipment, maritime equipment installed ashore, radio links and radiolocation / radionavigation equipment installed on the ground.
+The following comprises the main types of radio equipment that is currently regulated through the grant of an individual radiocommunications licence:- aeronautical equipment (including that installed on aircraft and on the ground), amateur radio, broadcasting equipment used for national or community transmissions, on-site paging systems, PMR (Private Mobile Radio), PMSE (Programme Making and Special Events) equipment, satellite transmission equipment, maritime equipment installed ashore, radio links and radiolocation / radio navigation equipment.

 Application forms for the grant of a new licence or to request a modification or termination of an existing licence can be found in the Downloadable eForms section.
-The fees related to Radio Equipment Licences can also be settled through the MCA’s secure online payment system.
+The fees related to radiocommunications licences can also be settled through the MCA’s secure online payment system.

 For further information on this topic, you may either refer to the Guidelines on Radiocommunications Authorisations and Licenses or you may contact us via telephone on +356 2133 6840 or via email at firstname.lastname@example.org and we will guide you accordingly.